wein.plus

 In addition to Starkenburg, one of the two areas of the German wine growing region Hessische Bergstrasse; see there.

-The wine-growing region is located in Hesse in Germany between the rivers Neckar, Rhine and Main in the protection of the Odenwald on the western slope of the Odenwald.
+The wine-growing region is located in Hesse in Germany between the three rivers Neckar, Rhine and Main in the protection of the Odenwald on the western slope of the Odenwald.
 The vineyards cover 467 hectares of vines along the Rhine.
-The Romans already cultivated vines here and laid out the "Via strata montana" (mountain road).
-The first documented reference was made in 755 regarding the donation of a vineyard in Heppenheim
+The Romans already practised viticulture here in ancient times and laid out the "Via strata montana" (mountain road).
+The first documented reference to viticulture was in 755 with regard to the donation of a vineyard in Heppenheim.

 Climate and soil